• Skip to primary navigation

 • Add the room temperature cream cheese and butter to a large mixing bowl.
 Beat on medium speed until the butter and cream cheese are fluffy and well combined.

-• Pour in the vanilla extract, powdered sugar and 1 tsp milk.
+• Pour in the vanilla extract, powdered sugar and 1 teaspoon milk.
 Beat the icing for pumpkin bread until smooth and well combined.
 If needed, add more milk for a glaze like consistency.

 • Spread or drizzle the cream cheese glaze or frosting to the completely cooled pumpkin bread.
 Slice and enjoy!